-The recent passage of the landmark Senate Bill 231, which currently sits on Governor Brown's desk for likely signature, will radically change the way stormwater management services are funded in California.
+The recent passage of the landmark Senate Bill 231, which was recently signed by Governor Brown, may radically change the way stormwater management services are funded in California.
 SB 231 clarifies the definition of the term "sewer" to explicitly include "stormwater", and therefore, a property-related fee for stormwater services would be statutorily exempt from the expensive and risky balloting requirement.
 In other words, stormwater fees could be raised using the same notice/public hearing process as is used for water, sewer and refuse collection fees.

 This Webinar is designed specifically to introduce and educate City and County finance and public works staff and decision makers to the revolutionary funding options provided by SB 231, including the political and legal considerations.

 An interactive Q&A session will follow the presentation.

 Specializes in assisting cities and other public agencies with public opinion research, fees, taxes and assessments and community outreach.

 Mr. Bliss graduated from Brown University with a Bachelor of Science Degree in Engineering, and holds a Master's Degree in Civil Engineering from the University of California, Berkeley, where he was a Regents' Scholar.
 He is a licensed professional Civil Engineer in the State of California.

 Alexandra M. Barnhill

 As an advisor to cities, special districts and joint powers agencies across California, Alexandra M. Barnhill is familiar with a broad range of municipal, environmental, land use and public revenue matters.